Thelwall

-Thelwall is a suburban village in the Borough of Warrington, Cheshire, England, close to the Lymm junction of the M6 motorway.
+Thelwall is a suburban village in the civil parish of Grappenhall and Thelwall, in the Warrington district, in the ceremonial county of Cheshire, England.
+It is close to the Lymm junction of the M6 motorway.

 History

 A fortified village was established at Thelwall in 923, in the reign of King Edward the Elder, which is mentioned in two very early sources, including the Anglo-Saxon Chronicle:

 "Kynge Edwarde made a cite at Thelewall in [th]e northe parte of [th]e Marches, nye the water of Mersee, where he put certeyne knyghtes."—Higden's PolychroniconEdward the Elder ordered a burh to be built as a defence against the Danes.
 "Burh" means military fort but has been mistranslated by Higden leading to Thelwall being described as a “cite" (town or city).